lizzy596/Node_Server_Deconstructed/src/5-EventEmitter/EventEmitter.md

 The EventEmitter class is a foundational tool for creating and managing asynchronous event-driven patterns in Node.js applications.

 The EventEmitter is a core part of Node.js, used to handle asynchronous events.

+Callbacks are one-off asynchronous logic and event emitters are used to dispatch asynchronous logic repeatedly

-It allows you to define custom events and listeners that get triggered when those events are emitted.
+The event emitter allows you to define custom events and listeners that get triggered when those events are emitted.
 It follows the publish-subscribe pattern, where one part of your code can publish (or emit) an event and other parts can listen for that event and respond.